Stepping Into the Unknown: The Discomfort and Joy of Learning.

 Choosing to step into the unknown and return to learning is a bold move.
 In the Timani Certification Course at the Musicians’ Health and Movement Institute, we honor that decision.
 We support our students every step of the way.
 Still, the true drive must come from within each person knowing their own motivation and goal of the tasks ahead.

 Why do they do it?
-Our students are 50/50 performers and teachers.
+Our students are 50/50 music performers and teachers from 17 different countries all around the world.
 Some are physiotherapists and some become music physiology teachers at universities and high schools.
 The teachers feel the responsibility to truly understand their students' physical challenges.
 The performers are looking for more reliable technical and musical solutions.
 Some are simply tired of dealing with recurring pain and want tools to prepare the body for the long haul.

-Whatever your reason is to read this, you may be a musician who’s passionate about learning how the body works.
-And if we look at the results from surveys and studies, the benefits can go far beyond the technical and musical; increased calm, better stage presence, improved self-confidence, and the empowering knowledge to deal with discomfort and pain.
+When we look at the results from surveys and studies of the method, the benefits can go far beyond the technical and musical; increased calm, better stage presence, improved self-confidence, and the empowering knowledge to deal with discomfort and pain.

 As pianist Leif Ove Andsnes writes in the foreword to Unleashing the Potential of the Musician’s Body: